-The hi low method now takes the highest and lowest cost values and looks at the change in cost compared to the change in units between these two values.
+The hi low method now takes the highest and lowest activity cost values and looks at the change in total cost compared to the change in units between these two values.
 Assuming the fixed cost is actually fixed, the change in cost must be due to the variable cost.

 Using the change in cost, the high low method accounting formula allows the variable cost per unit to be calculated.